-The Russian Orthodox Church has severed– in laymen’s terms– diplomatic relations with the Ecumenical Patriarchate of Constantinople, which has authority over the world’s 300 million Orthodox Christians.
+The Russian Orthodox Church has severed– in laymen’s terms– diplomatic relations with the Ecumenical Patriarchate of Constantinople, which has spiritual authority over the world’s 300 million Orthodox Christians.

 The shocking move by the Russian arm of Orthodoxy– the largest of the world’s Orthodox Christian Churches– comes amid news that Ecumenical Patriarch Bartholomew will grant autocephalous status to the Orthodox Church in Ukraine– a move vehemently opposed by the Russians.

 Russian Church spokesman Vladimir Legoida said the the Moscow-based Holy Synod, had decided to suspend participation in all structures and church committees chaired or co-chaired by representatives of the Patriarchate of Constantinople and will cease all joint services.